IMB11/PrePatcher/README.md

 After the APK is patched, you must do the following specified by the google document manually:

-> 1) Install all of the GearVR services, from the APKs.
+1) Install all of the GearVR services, from the APKs.
 This is required so that Beat Saber can launch.
 2) Run QuestPatcher, patch the APK for modding on the emulator/device.
-> 2.5) If you're patching beat saber, you can install the complimentary "AndroidHelper" mod found here: https://drive.google.com/file/d/1109L1XXtbH1taAP3X2WsmbbWub0X2TXI/view?usp=sharing
+3) *If you're patching beat saber, you can install the complimentary "AndroidHelper" mod found here: https://drive.google.com/file/d/1109L1XXtbH1taAP3X2WsmbbWub0X2TXI/view?usp=sharing*